cjGO/chewc/README.md

 # Assuming your classes are in these files as discussed
 from chewc.sp import SimParam
 from chewc.pop import quick_haplo, Population
+from chewc.trait import add_trait_a
-from chewc.trait import add_trait_a # Import the new function
+from chewc.pheno import set_pheno # Import the new function

 # --- 1.
 JAX Setup ---
 key = jax.random.PRNGKey(42)